jeancarl/tjbot-labs/conversational-robot/node-red/README.md

 ## Requirements

-In this lab, we'll use the listen, converse, and speak nodes to train TJBot to listen to utterances, understand the natural language intents and entities, and respond by speaking out the response.
+In this lab, you'll use the listen, converse, and speak nodes to train TJBot to listen to utterances, understand the natural language intents and entities, and respond by speaking out loud the response.

 You will need a microphone and speaker connected to the TJBot for this lab.